-Still, my recollections regarding tipping standards are backed up by the Wall Street Journal, which points out that the standard tip for servers was ten percent in the 1950s before it rose to 15 percent in the 1970s.
-And MSN once proclaimed that “20 percent is the new 15 percent.”
+I realize my opinion doesn’t endear me to the great majority of American servers — but my recollections regarding tipping standards are backed up by the Wall Street Journal.
+They report that the standard tip for servers was 10% in the 1950s before it climbed to 15% in the 1970s.

-I assume if the trend continues, our great great great grandchildren can expect to cough up a 40 percent tip for average service (and 50 percent if it is excellent).
+It makes me wonder if tip creep will ever end.
+If not, our great great grandchildren will be coughing up a 50% tip for average service (and 60% if it is excellent).

-Let me repeat that again: most people tend to leave average tips for poor service because they don’t want their server to dislike them.
+Let me repeat the professor’s last point: Most people tend to leave average tips for poor service because they don’t want their server to dislike them.
+Really?

-Never mind that, in reality, it is the customer who should be insulted for spending their hard-earned money only to have their experience ruined by poor service.
+Never mind that it’s the customer who should be insulted after spending their hard-earned money, only to have it ruined by poor service.

-So why worry about a server disliking you simply because you gave them a poor tip for poor service?
+So why worry about a server disliking you for dispensing a poor tip that properly reflects upon their lousy service?

 Besides, don’t you have enough friends already?
 In the off chance that you don’t, drop me a line.
 I’ll be happy to friend you on Facebook.